-Note: a user who chooses to just subscribe need to only initialize with a subscription key.
+Note: a user who chooses to just subscribe needs to only initialize with a subscription key.
 Combining publishing and subscription allows for bi-directional communication between users, as in chat applications.

-- auth - a key that grants a user administrator abilities using the PubNub Access Manager dashboard, extending their abilities to create and control secure real time data streams.
+- auth - a key that grants a user with access management rights using the PubNub Access Manager to extend their abilities to create and control secure real time data streams.

 - chat - The user's specific Telebroad channel for exchanging chat messages in the Teleconsole.
 This is completely separate from the PubNub channels described next.